-Providence Hospice is a Community-based program that provides comfort care at the end of life through intensive symptom management, and support of patient/family identified goals of care.
-Providence offers Medicare-Certified hospice care for adults with a life limiting illness and prognosis of less than six months.
+Providence Hospice is a community-based program that provides comfort care at the end of life through intensive symptom management and support of patient- and family-identified goals of care.
+Providence offers Medicare-certified hospice care for adults with a life limiting illness and prognosis of less than six months.
 The goal is to improve the quality of life for the patient and family.

 Why choose Providence?

-- Providence Hospice is a Medicare certified hospice in Anchorage that provides primarily a “routine” level of home hospice care.
-In addition, there are three other levels of care that might be offered, depending on patient and family goals and the hospice team’s assessment of need.
-Those levels are:
+- Providence Hospice is a Medicare-certified hospice in Anchorage that provides primarily a “routine” level of home hospice care.
+In addition, there are three other levels of care that might be offered, depending on patient and family goals and the hospice team’s assessment of need:

 - Continuous care: short-term intensive services in the home

-- General Inpatient - short term acute care under hospice at PAMC
+- General inpatient care: short-term acute care under hospice at Providence Anchorage Medical Center

 - Respite care: short-term care in a designated facility

 - Our model is family centered community care that focuses on meeting the patient and family goals of care at the end of life

-- A RN case manager is assigned to each individual/family receiving care
+- A nurse case manager is assigned to each individual or family receiving care

-- We provide 24/7 access to an RN for urgent questions, needs, and support
+- We provide 24-hour access to a nurse for urgent questions, needs and support

 - One year bereavement support for the family at no additional charge, consisting of mailings, memorial services and grief support groups

-- Care is provided in the home by a multidisciplinary team of care providers committed to the Providence mission
+- Care is provided in the home by a team of providers committed to the Providence mission

 - Medication for pain and symptom management